SSWConsulting/SSW.Rules.Content/rules/video-editing-terminologies/rule.md

 For example, if the presenter's voice is too quiet, it can be improved by increasing the gain of the audio clip.
 Vice versa if the dialogue/music is too loud, the audio levels would need to be lowered to reduce peaking.

-Feedback example: "At 2:22, Adam's audio sounds soft because he turns his head away from the microphone, please increase the levels"
+Feedback example: "At 2:22, Adam's audio sounds soft because he turns his head away from the microphone, please increase the levels."

 ### 18. Audio - Clarity